sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 than columns, has a special name.
 It is called a **contrast matrix**.
 However, there are lots of different ways to specify a contrast matrix.
 In this section I discuss a few of the standard contrast matrices that statisticians use and how you can use them in jamovi.
-If you’re planning to read the section on unbalanced ANOVA later on (section :doc:`Ch14_ANOVA2_11`), it’s worth reading this section carefully.
-If not, you can get away with skimming it, because the choice of contrasts doesn’t matter much for balanced designs.
+If you are planning to read the section on unbalanced ANOVA later on (section :doc:`Ch14_ANOVA2_11`), it is worth reading this section carefully.
+If not, you can get away with skimming it, because the choice of contrasts does not matter much for balanced designs.

 Treatment contrasts
 ~~~~~~~~~~~~~~~~~~~

-In the particular kind of contrasts that I’ve described above, one level
+In the particular kind of contrasts that I have described above, one level
 of the factor is special, and acts as a kind of “baseline” category
 (i.e., ``placebo`` in our example), against which the other two are
 defined.
 The name for these kinds of contrasts is **treatment